MozIlluminate/mozilluminate-demo/tests/mozilluminate/test/manual/manual_full_cycle.md

 2. ./moztrap.py clone a moztrap.mozilla.org suite
 3. Upload the xlsx to google spreadsheet
 4. Add the bot user as described in mozilluminate readme
+5. Make sure the product version in the moztrapcli/config.py matches the one on the moztrap-dev server.
+If the productversion doesn't exist on moztrap-dev, add it manually
 5. Go to MozIlluminate
 6. Run commit.sh
 7. Go to Travis CI